Fire and rescue services

 More information:

 Portugal is in an active earthquake zone and experiences regular seismic activity, particularly on the islands of the Azores.
+Low-scale tremors are often registered in Lisbon, including the greater Lisbon area and the south-west coastal region of mainland Portugal.

 Causing a bushfire is an offence, even if it's an accident.

 Localised flooding can occur in Portugal during winter, particularly in urban areas.
-Exercise caution around affected areas and don't attempt to cross flooded areas.
+Exercise caution around affected areas, and don't attempt to cross flooded areas.

 Check the Portuguese Meteorological Service and Portuguese National Civil Protection Authority for warnings and updates.